hobbyfarm/hobbyfarm.github.io/content/docs/architecture/resources/scenario.md

 ### `categories`

 This field lists categories to which the scenario belongs.
-Categories are used in the UI to group scenarios with common elements together.
+Categories are used in [Courses](course.md) to dynamically include scenarios based on queries.

 ### `tags`